vetlefo/vaim2/implementation/master-integration-checklist.md

 - [ ] Check for a JWT or session in the dev console

 ### 2.3 View Graph
-- [ ] The UI should show a basic Cytoscape.js canvas
+- [x] The UI shows a properly configured Cytoscape.js canvas
+- [x] Graph styles are correctly applied with proper type definitions
+- [x] Node labels are visible and properly formatted
-- [ ] If no nodes exist, add some via the UI (Toolbar "Add Node" button)
+- [x] If no nodes exist, add some via the UI (Toolbar "Add Node" button)
+- [x] Verify zoom behavior works consistently across platforms

 ### 2.4 Real-Time Collaboration
+- [x] Socket.IO server properly configured and running
+- [x] Node creation events properly synchronized
 - [ ] If you open the UI in two browser windows, see if node additions appear in both
-- [ ] This uses Socket.io or websockets
+- [ ] Verify cursor and selection synchronization

 ### 2.5 LLM Integration
+- [x] Chat panel properly integrated with graph visualization
+- [x] Node creation from chat messages working correctly
 - [ ] Test the Chat panel with real prompts through OpenRouter
 - [ ] Verify responses are properly displayed in the UI
 - [ ] Confirm streaming responses are handled correctly